 Holding on to the past won’t allow you to see the good things ahead of you.

-Acknowledge your inner feelings, learn from your past experiences and gear yourself up for the next phase of your life.
+Acknowledge your inner feelings, learn from your past experiences, and gear yourself up for the next phase of life.
 Yes, you can have a beautiful life after divorce.

 Learn to let it all go!
-Just, let it go
+Just let it go

-2. Get a hobby
+3. Get a hobby

-I know the pain of going through days and nights without anyone to talk to, I understand the agony of waking up to no one by your side, the only way to get over this pain is to get yourself a distraction.
+I know the pain of going through days and nights without anyone to talk to.
+I understand the agony of waking up to no one by your side.
+The only way to get over this pain is to get yourself a distraction.